 top of page

-History of Delta Sigma Theta Sorority, Inc.
+The History of Delta Sigma Theta Sorority, Inc.

 For more information, visit our national website at www.deltasigmatheta.org

-Mid-Hudson Alumnae Chapter History
+Mid-Hudson Valley Alumnae Chapter History

 The Mid - Hudson Valley Alumnae Chapter of Delta Sigma Theta Sorority, Inc. was chartered on June 27, 1970.

-It was through the initial efforts of Alfreda E. Porter that the original Charter Members gathered in 1969 to begin this chapter.
 These Charter Members are Estella Henderson Boyd, Grace Brown, Yolanda Brown, Jean Wooden Cunningham, Senora Diggs Davis, Carolyn Benyard Golden, Gloria Lang, Alice Jefferson Marshall, Thelma Morris, Doris Penn, Barbara Perry, Alfreda Evans Porter, Dorothy Bradford Stanley, and Joanne Luckett Vereen.

 Through the years, the Mid - Hudson Valley Alumnae Chapter has been involved in many projects and activities focused on improving the youngest child to the senior citizens of the Mid Hudson Valley area.